RTIInternational/SMART/smart-docs/docs/tutorial-installation.rst

 ::

-  $ docker-compose run --rm smart_backend ./migrate.sh
+  $ docker-compose run --rm backend ./migrate.sh

 Lastly, run ``docker-compose up`` to start all docker containers.
 This will start up the containers in the foreground so you can see the logs.
 If you prefer to run the containers in the background use ``docker-compose up -d``.
 When switching between branches there is no need to run any additional commands (except build if there is dependency change).